Yoboze/COVID19-Deep_Learning/README.md

 **Step 3:** The text files named readme with model names demonstrated how to run each python script and generate the text file results from the outputs.
 The JupyterLab notebook named All_Italy_models.ipynb runs the output for four mathematical models for Italy and Sweden_Models.ipynb for Sweden.
 Italy_RNN.ipynb and Sweden_RNN.ipnb run the output for the python script Italy_RNN and Sweden_RNN for deep learning models (LSTM and GRU) for Italy and Sweden.

+A text is included at the top of the notebook explaining what the block of code is doing

+To execute a cell, click on it to select it and Shift+Enter.

+Plots are shown to describe each result.

+The Error Metrics such as **RMSE, MAPE, and EV** are obtained for the mathematical and deep learning models.

 The necessary python packages needed to be installed for this project are:

 * Numpy